GioF71/java-playground/README.md

 Tests, exercises, snippets in java

-## Requirements
+## Prerequisites

-A Java JDK version 17 must be installed and available in the PATH.
+- A Java JDK version 17 must be installed and available in the PATH.
+- Apache Maven must be installed and available in the PATH.

 ## Usage